SalomePlatform/shaper/src/FeaturesPlugin/doc/transformationFeature.rst

 Scale
 =====

-The feature **Scale** makes a scaled shape basing on the initial shape.
+**Scale** feature makes a scaled shape basing on the initial shape.

-To create Scale in the active part:
+To create a Scale in the active part:

 #. select in the Main Menu *Features - > Scale* item  or
 #. click **Scale** button in the toolbar